 By R Carter

-Prior to 2019 prescribing guidelines for doctors in Ohio had no set limits for the use of controlled substances in treating chronic pain.
+Before 2019 prescribing guidelines for doctors in Ohio had no set limits for the use of controlled substances in treating chronic pain.
 Furthermore, Ohio had no definitions making a distinction between acute and chronic pain nor guidelines on the standards of care for such.
-This placed prescribers in a bind leaving them vulnerable to liability concerns in the face of an ever increasing number of opiate overdose deaths.
+This placed prescribers in a bind leaving them vulnerable to liability concerns in the face of an ever-increasing number of opiate overdose deaths.

 As such, nearly all primary care providers (PCP), stopped prescribing, following the only standards of care which had been published at a federal level, the 2016 CDC Guidelines for Chronic Pain.
 That document also being misguided and inaccurate resulted in pain specialists following guidelines designed for acute pain and opiate naïve patients by setting arbitrary fixed limits and caps on the use of opiates in treating chronic pain.